EDITORIAL ENQUIRIES (not Submissions):

 QUALITY & QUANTITY

 If we aren't able to publish your poetry this may have nothing to do with the quality of your work; it's more to do with the restrictions of poetry publishing.
 However, Bloodaxe is continuing to introduce new poets, and we're still bringing out first collections every year as well as editions introducing major poets from overseas and anthologies aimed at broadening the readership of contemporary poetry.
-We have been publish around 30 new books of poetry a year, and it has not possible for us to do more than that.
+We have been publishing around 20 to 30 new books of poetry a year, and it has not possible for us to do more than that.
 We will not usually be in a position to publish more than one or two first collections per year.
-And now that Arts Council England has cut our annual funding by 15%, we will not be able to publish as many new titles.
-This means it will be even more difficult for new authors to have their books taken on.

 We regret that we aren't able to offer detailed criticism of poetry submitted for publication.
 That's not the publisher's "job".
 But there are specialist organisations offering critical services (e.g. the Poetry Society) and others which organise writers' courses and workshops (e.g. the Arvon Foundation and the Poetry School).
 The links page of the Bloodaxe website lists many more poetry organisations offering a variety of services.

 If it’s not possible for you attend workshops or courses, we recommend Peter Sansom’s highly readable guide, Writing Poems, published by Bloodaxe.
 Drawing on his extensive experience of poetry workshops and courses, Peter Sansom shows you not how to write but how to write better.
 This practical handbook is illustrated with many examples.